rbleattler/mdop-docs/mdop/agpm/request-deletion-of-a-gpo-agpm30ops.md

 ---
 title: Request Deletion of a GPO
-description: Request Deletion of a GPO
+description: Request Deletion of a GPO in AGPM 3.
 author: aczechowski
 ms.assetid: 576ece5c-dc6d-4b5e-8628-01c15ae2c9a8
 ms.reviewer: